Icom Tune Control Plug - - KC2WI

 Icom Autotuner Connector pinout:

 Pin 1 is the KEY pin, when the 'TUNE' button is pressed, it's pulled low by the tuner to tell the radio to start transmitting.
-This is the white wire on the AH-4 cable.
+This is the green wire on the AH-4 cable.

 Pin 2 is the START pin to/from the microprocessor.
 Under normal circumstances the START pin is pulled high when a remote tuner is attached to tell the radio that the tuner is present.
 When you press 'TUNE' the radio pulls the pin low telling the tuner to start the matching sequence.
-This is the green wire on the AH-4 cable.
+This is the white wire on the AH-4 cable.

 Pin 3 is POWER rated for 1 amp max and switches on and off with the radio.
 This is the red wire on the AH-4 cable.